cyens/Escape-Wildfires/README.md

 2. The **system core** which (upon activation by the fire management tool) initiates a fire simulation, periodically updates the simulator and uploads the polygons to the HERE XYZ service.
 3. The **mobile application** which retrieves the active wildfire polygons from the HERE XYZ service and computes an escape route based on the user's location.

-For a detailed explanation of the individual components and their interaction, please read the [documentation](Documentation.pdf).
+For a detailed explanation of the individual components and their interaction, please read the [documentation](Documentation.pdf) or watch the [presentation video](Presentation.mp4).

 ## Screenshots
 ### Mobile application